-At the start of 2020, the idea of online fitness coaching was an interesting way to train at home.
+At the start of the year, the idea of online fitness coaching was an interesting way to train at home.
 Many of us would have signed up with an app or started coaching sessions on a new stationary bike or rower.
 Today, they have become more of a necessity and we can overlook any downsides for the benefits offered.
 The question is, will online video fitness coaching continue to be beneficial and popular?
-Are the advantages going to continue and will video coaching prove to be the best way to motivate your workouts throughout 2020?
+Are the advantages going to continue and will video coaching prove to be the best way to motivate your workouts throughout the year?

 Video coaching has become a popular way to stay fit during the Covid-19 pandemic.
 Those that would normally head to the gym and take a class can find a form of substitution in these classes.
 Those looking to get more from their regular workout might turn to these tools and apps to create a more interesting workout.
 Then there are online coaching videos from those teaching basic exercise for their first-timers.
 Right now, these video coaching sessions offer a few benefits to users.
 They can:

 At the moment, this is all great and it works for the situation we are in.
 Although, there was a point where Peloton had to suspend live classes due to a trainer testing positive.
 But, eventually, many people stuck on their stationary bikes will be able to train outdoors and gym classes will resume.
 The question here is whether video coaching will still play such an important role in fitness once the pandemic is over.
 Are users going to find that this is the best approach for them and stick with it?
 Or, will the fad crash and burn?